The transmission spectrum of the potentially rocky planet L 98-59 c: Light Curve Analysis

-To further validate these results, and to make sure the derived uncertainties are reasonable, we fit the highest-weighted systematic model of L~98-59~c with MCMC \citep[\texttt{emcee};][]{foremanmackey2013}.
-We also show the corner plot \citep{foremanmackey2016} of astrophysical parameters in Figure~\ref{fig:l98ccorner}.
-The posterior of the transit depth is Gaussian.
-The two methods are in excellent agreement, down to the ppm: both find a depth of 1620ppm and the MCMC uncertainty is 98\% of the KMPFIT uncertainty, with a posterior Gaussian distribution.
+To further validate these results, and to make sure the derived uncertainties are reasonable, we fit the highest-weighted systematic model of L~98-59~c using Markov-chain Monte Carlo \citep[\texttt{emcee};][]{foremanmackey2013}.
+The model successfully converged, and we found that the posteriors, such as the transit depth, exhibit Gaussian distributions.
+We derived uncertainties slightly smaller than those obtained with KMPFIT, which are shown in Table~\ref{tab:l98_derived}.
+The two methods are in excellent agreement, down to the parts-per-million (ppm) level: both estimate a depth of 1620 ppm, with the MCMC uncertainty being 98\% of the KMPFIT uncertainty.
+However, when the impact of using multiple models in the KMPFIT method is included, the uncertainty inflates from 11 ppm to 24 ppm.
+We have adopted this larger uncertainty.
+Notably, the overall white light uncertainty in Table~\ref{tab:l98_derived} is larger due to the effects of model marginalization.
+Correlations were not seen with any non-astrophysical light curve parameters.